University of Wisconsin–Madison

 Yes, an enrollment verification letter is an official document on a letterhead with the University Registrar’s signature and seal.

 You may select to include currently enrolled terms (current term and any future terms you have enrolled for) or all enrolled terms (past, current, and future).
-Read full instructions.

-Note: Academic standing will not display for ‘Currently Enrolled Terms’ since it is only calculated at the end of a given term.
+Note: Academic standing will not display for currently enrolled terms since it is only calculated at the end of a given term.

-Please contact us at registrar@em.wisc.edu with your request.
+Contact us at registrar@em.wisc.edu with your request.

 Enrollment verification letters will be available once you enroll in classes.
-If you’re a new incoming student who has yet to enroll in any courses (e.g an incoming freshman who cannot enroll before attending SOAR), an enrollment letter will not be available.
+If you’re a new incoming student who has yet to enroll in any courses (i.e. an incoming freshman who cannot enroll before attending SOAR), an enrollment letter will not be available.

 If you are in need of enrollment verification for student loan purposes after you have enrolled but before enrollment has been reported to the National Student Clearinghouse, you can ask your lender for a loan deferment form.
 The Office of the Registrar can verify enrollment for the upcoming semester on this form.